meseck/cmp-tidal/README.md

 ### Nvim-cmp

-Please have a look at the offical repo [nvim-cmp](https://github.com/hrsh7th/nvim-cmp).
+Please have a look at the [offical repo](https://github.com/hrsh7th/nvim-cmp).

 ### Cmp-tidal